bluntwizard/steam_deck_dub_edition/docs/features/README.md

 # Features Documentation

-This directory contains documentation for the key features of the Steam Deck DUB Edition project.
+This directory contains documentation for the key features of the Grimoire project.

 ## Available Documentation